prachi-singh/RepData_PeerAssessment1/PA1_template.md

 ## [1] 656737.5
 ```

-Due to imputation, the total sum of steps in these two months increases from 570608 to 6.5673751 &times; 10<sup>5</sup>.
+Due to imputation, the total sum of steps in these two months increases from 570608 to 6.5673751\times 10^{5}.

 ## Are there differences in activity patterns between weekdays and weekends?